 - Trade: Last, but not least, in the current global environment of uncertainty, we believe India’s trade linkages to the United States and its overall trade composition is significantly more insulated from adverse shocks to global trade than other peers.

 For a country with low per-capita income and double-digit poverty rates, more structural reforms remain essential to reap the benefits of sustainable and more equitable growth.
-With a young population that has the potential to provide tailwinds to such growth, a rarity in an aging world, India’s story is just beginning.
+With a young population that has the potential to provide tailwinds to such growth, a rarity in an ageing world, India’s story is just beginning.

 But don’t expect a “big bang” any time soon.
 This is not China’s World Trade Organization (WTO) “moment” that ushered it onto the world stage.
 Given India’s democratic system, we expect reforms to be gradual but meaningful over the long run.